mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   principles from the concept of “classical” alethic necessity.
 In particular, such necessity is not “agglomerative”, by which Slote means closed with respect to conjunction introduction.
-Slote illustrates the concept with an example of an “accidential” meeting: Jules happens to meet his friend Jim at the bank; he thinks it is happy accident, as indeed it is.
+Slote illustrates the concept with an example of an “accidental” meeting: Jules happens to meet his friend Jim at the bank; he thinks it is happy accident, as indeed it is.
 But Jules' being at the bank is not an accident, since he always goes there on Wednesday morning as part of his job; and Jim's being there is